I certainly can't remember the time on that early morning the

 Glass building is station for MTA Long Island Rail Road.

 Madison Square Garden that sits over Amtrak tracks and is the

 U. S. Post Office across street from Madison Square Garden and

 also sits over Amtrak tracks.
 Maybe in the future this may be

 New York's bicycle-sharing system, Citi Bike, offers

-three-speed two-wheelers that may be rented and returned at
+three-speed two-wheelers that may be rented and return at any

-any of the more that 300 docking stations.
-All riders
+of the more that 300 docking stations.
+All riders must

-must first purchase a pass for access.
-The fee for a 24-hour
+first purchase a pass for access.
+The fee for a 24-hour pass

-pass is $9.95 and includes the first 30 minutes.
-Extra fees
+is $9.95 and includes the first 30minutes.
+Extra fees kick in

 Excuse me, step aside while I grow.